nasa/cumulus-docs/docs/input_output.md

       }
     }

-The Cumulus Message Adapter will resolve the task input, instead of send the whole `"payload"` as task input, the task input would be:
+The Cumulus Message Adapter will resolve the task input, instead of sending the whole `"payload"` as task input, the task input would be:

+    {
       "input" : {
         "anykey": "anyvalue"
+      },
+      "config": {...}
     }

 ### 4. Resolve task output

 By default, the task's return value is the next payload.
 However, the workflow task configuration can specify a portion of the return value as the next payload, and can also augment values to other fields.
-Based on the task configuration under cumulus_message.outputs, the Message Adapter applies a task's return value to an output message, from source to destination.
-If the destination already exists, its value would be updated.
-For example, a task specifies cumulus_message.output in its workflow configuration:
+Based on the task configuration under `cumulus_message.outputs`, the Message Adapter uses a task's return value to output a message as configured by the task-specific config defined under `workflow_config`.
+The Message Adapter dispatches a "source" to a "destination" as defined by URL templates stored in the task-specific `cumulus_message.outputs`.
+The value of the task's return value at the "source" URL is used to create or replace the value of the task's return value at the "destination" URL.
+For example, given a task specifies cumulus_message.output in its workflow configuration as follows:

     ExampleTask:
       config: